 SIETE PATIOS

-This five-bedroom home sits on a steep lot in the foothills of the San Juan Cosala mountain range overlooking Lake Chapala.
-The architectural program was grouped into three pavilions that were dispersed within the property to ensure lake views and outdoor exposure.
-The negative spaces between the pavilions create multiple outdoor living areas that allow its users to enjoy the privileged climate of the Chapala Riviera.
+This five-bedroom home sits on a steep lot in the foothills of the San Juan Cosalá mountain range overlooking Lake Chapala.
+The architectural program was divided into three pavilions, strategically dispersed across the property to ensure both lake views and outdoor exposure.
+The spaces between the pavilions form a sequence of open-air living areas that allow users to enjoy the privileged climate of the Chapala Riviera.

 A. Bar/Lounge Pavilion